CyrusYip/userscripts/README.md

 [alternative]: https://cdn.jsdelivr.net/gh/CyrusYip/userscripts@main/scripts/link-to-markdown.user.js
 [source code]: scripts/link-to-markdown.user.js

-Get the link and title of current page, convert them to Markdown link, and write to the clipboard.
-Shortcut: Shift + Alt + L .
-There is a button in the userscript manager's menu.
+Get the link and title of current page, convert them to Markdown link, and write it to the clipboard.
+To use this script, click the button in the userscript manager's menu or press Shift + Alt + L .
+In Violentmonkey, you can disable the shortcut by setting 'disable-shortcut' as true.

 ## show-keydown